ComputerElite/ComputerUtils/README.md

 # ComputerUtils
-various utils for command line applications made by me
+various utils for command line and android applications made by me